ChatScript/ChatScript/WIKI/ChatScript-Fact-Manual.md

 alter table data on the fly from a user script interaction (true of all facts, not just table facts).
 In the event you are compiling multiple bots at once, the facts of the table are owned by whatever bot is considered to be compiling that chunk of code.

+NOTE: Tables are the only thing executed at compile time, so if there is some arbitrary data manipulation you need doing, you can do it in a dummy table (whose data you just ignore).

 ## Variable Argument Tables